Tools In

 The output label shows the decoded image's width, height, and file size.
 This helps you verify you have the right image and understand its actual resolution.

-Verify API response images
+Verify data response images

 Debug broken embedded images